Rastakhan’s Rumble has finally been out long enough for the top decks to surface.

 This deck received a ton of support through cards like Shirvallah, the Tiger and High Priest Thekal.
 Exodia Paladin’s primary issue before Rastakhan’s Rumble was being able to stay alive long enough to pull off your combo.
 Both of these cards add some much-needed survivability to the deck.
 With this deck, the aim is to stay alive as long as possible, then drop Uther of the Ebonblade and start amassing horsemen to end the game.

 Big Spell Mage is a deck that has hovered around tier three for a long time.
 The deck does great against aggro, but only if you draw the right cards at the right time.
 The biggest difference in the new version of Big Spell compared to its predecessors is Jan’ali the Dragonhawk.
 Having Jan’ali bring Ragnaros the Firelord out gives Big Spell another win condition if you drop it at the right time.
 The majority of the game will be spent using your spells to hold off your opponent’s onslaught.

 This deck became viable thanks to Jan’ali the Dragonhawk.
-You’ll use your increased hero power to clear board, and hopefully be able to drop Jan’ali on turn seven.
-This deck struggles the further you get into late game, so not drawing Jan’ali at the right moment can really crush your momentum.
+You’ll use your increased Hero Power to clear board, and hopefully be able to drop Jan’ali on turn seven.
+This deck struggles the further you get into the late game, so not drawing Jan’ali at the right moment can really crush your momentum.